michaelbull/kotlin-retry/README.md

 ## Introduction

-IO operations often experience temporary failures that warant re-execution, e.g. a database transaction that may fail due to a deadlock.<sup>[[1]][innodb-deadlocks][[2]][postgres-deadlocks]</sup>
+IO operations often experience temporary failures that warrant re-execution, e.g. a database transaction that may fail due to a deadlock.<sup>[[1]][innodb-deadlocks][[2]][postgres-deadlocks]</sup>

 > _“even if your application logic is correct, you must still handle the case